 National & Local Policy Drivers Types of application that requires this information What information is required?
 A draft biodiversity gain plan shall demonstrate in more detail how proposals meet the statutory regulations.
 More information on the requirements of draft biodiversity gain plans can be found in Appendix 8 of this document.
-Community Infrastructure Levy (CIL) Guidance on CIL can be found on the Ministry of Housing, Communities & Local Government website Development involving new or additional gross internal area for residential and non-residential All applications for a development that will be or may be liable for CIL must submit Form 1: CIL Additional Information.
-This can be found on the Planning Portal website. and the Planning Portal website buildings, including extensions, annexes and new dwellings.
+A charge may be made to cover the ongoing cost of BNG monitoring Community Infrastructure Levy (CIL) Guidance on CIL can be found on the Ministry of Housing, Communities &amp; Local Government website and the Planning Portal website Information on our charging schedule and advice for applicants Charging Schedule - The Charging Schedule - South Ribble Borough Council and calculation of the CIL charge - Calculation of the CIL charge - South Ribble Borough Council Development involving new or additional gross internal area for residential and non-residential buildings, including extensions, annexes and new dwellings.
+Applicants for full planning permission, reserved matters following an outline planning permission and applicants for lawful development certificates.
+Householder applications involving new floorspace over 100 sqm will be subject to a CIL liability.
+We understand many householder applications will not be applicable to All applications for a development that will be or may be liable for CIL must submit Form 1: CIL Additional Information.
+This can be found on the Planning Portal website .
 This form will enable the Council to determine if your application is liable and calculate the CIL chargeable amount.
-Information on our charging schedule and advice for applicants Applicants for full planning permission, reserved matters following an outline planning permission and applicants It is important the information provided on Form 1, particularly the floor space on sections 6 and 7, is accurate as this will be the basis for calculating the CIL liability. for lawful development certificates.
-In some instances, more information and further clarification may be required for large or complex Householder applications involving new floorspace over 100 sqm will be applications.
-For applications that include phases we will request during the planning process a schedule detailing plot numbers, house types and floor areas. subject to a CIL liability.
-We understand many householder applications will not be applicable to CIL, therefore, to aid the validation process CIL Several additional CIL forms may be required throughout the process and these are available on the Planning Portal website.
-These include forms for assuming liability as well as forms to apply for exemptions and relief.
-These are not validation requirements as they can be submitted throughout the
+It is important the information provided on Form 1, particularly the floor space on sections 6 and 7, is accurate as this will be the basis for calculating the CIL liability.
+In some instances, more information and further clarification may be required for large or complex applications.
+For applications that include phases we will request during the planning process a schedule detailing plot numbers, house types and floor areas.
+Several additional CIL forms may be required throughout the process and these are available on the Planning Portal website .
+These include forms for assuming liability, as well as forms to apply for